64kramsystem/rpi_vpn_router/README.md

 - connect the ISP modem/router to the RPi internal ethernet port
 - insert the SD card, and plug the ethernet dongle in the RPi, and boot it
-- log in the RPi and execute the additional instructions
 - connect the Wifi access point to the Ethernet dongle

-Enjoy the RPI3 VPN router!
+Enjoy the RPi3 VPN router!